Otyakam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 13:  A script that takes a list of words as input and prints only words that appear exactly once Task 14:  A script that displays lines containing the pattern “root” from the file /etc/passwd Task 15:  A script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd
+Task 13:  A script that takes a list of words as input and prints only words that appear exactly once Task 14:  A script that displays lines containing the pattern “root” from the file /etc/passwd Task 15:  A script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd Task 16:  Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd